Viplav Tripathi

 Colonel Viplav Tripathi (20 May 1980 - 13 November 2021) was an Indian Army officer, killed in an ambush by Manipuri militants.
-In that ambush, Triptathi's wife Anuja Shukla and son Abeer were also killed.
+In that ambush, Tripathi’s wife Anuja Shukla and son Abeer were also killed.

 Early life

 Born on 20 May 1980 in Raigarh of Chattishgarh, Tripathi studied in Sainik School in Rewa of Madhya Pradesh.
 His father Subhash Tripathi is a journalist and his mother Asha Tripathi was a librarian.
 His grandfather Kishori Mohan Tripathi was a Freedom Fighter and Member of parliament (MP).
 Tripathi was inspired to join the Indian Army by his grandfather in his childhood ages.

-Tripathi's younger brother Anay Tripathi is also an Indian Army officer, serving as Lieutenant Colonel in Shillong, Meghalaya.
+Tripathi's younger brother Anay Tripathi is also an Indian Army officer, serving as colonel in North India.

 Military career

 Tripathi was selected to National Defence Academy (NDA) and moved to Indian Military Academy for training.
 Tripathi was commissioned as a Lieutenant in the Kumaon Regiment in 2001.
 He had also taken courses in Defence Services Staff College.

 Tripathi also served in Mizoram before he was transferred to Manipur in 2021.
 Tripathi, who successfully led many major operations seizing drugs and illegal weapons, was named by colleagues as "josh machine".